Want to know where to travel when in 2022? Your wish is our command.

 Although you can never truly rely on the weather here (waterproofs are handy whenever you go), it’s still prime time to make the most of this adventure wonderland.
 Dive right into the rugged outdoor landscape with kayaking, canyoning, hiking and more.

-With the retreat of the high summer crowds, Bali tends to be more chilled in September.
+With the retreat of the high summer crowds, Bali tends to be more chilled in September, making it the perfect time to visit.

 A slight dip in humidity from August means it’s easier to get around, traffic in larger towns such as Seminyak is less snarled and with fewer people about, those powdery white beaches are ripe for the picking.